jasperges/pose-thumbnails/README.md

 Some things I would like to add:

 - Make it simple to quickly generate thumbnails.
 What I have in mind at the moment is that you have to place a camera, choose the destination directory and it will render out all the thumbnails for the poses.
 Probably you can also add stamps to the thumbnails.
-- Make the option to mix a pose with the current one.
-Beforehand you choose the percentage or tweak it afterwards in the tool panel.
-(See: [https://github.com/TheDuckCow/pose-tools](https://github.com/TheDuckCow/pose-tools))
 - Pack the images into the Blend file (I'm not sure about this one yet).